open-metadata/docs-v1/content/v0.13.2/connectors/database/athena/cli.md

 metadata profile -c <path-to-yaml>
 ```

-Note how instead of running `ingest`, we are using the `profile` command to select the Profiler workflow.
+Note now instead of running `ingest`, we are using the `profile` command to select the Profiler workflow.

 ## dbt Integration